tersesystems/terse-logback/README.md

 This may be an easier fit for some applications vs `ThresholdRingBufferTurboFilter`, as you can leave the processing logic mostly the same, and specify filters on the appenders as normal.

+Note that we use an `EncodingRingBufferAppender` here, which processes the event and stores JSON internally in the ring buffer.
+This means more CPU processing since serialization to JSON happens on all debug events, but it does mean that all references in logging events are freed up when processed.

 This does require a bit more configuration:

 ```xml